Your essential guide to buying a new Dandara home

 • Only work within their competency

-• Inspect the home within the Premier Guarantee technical guidelines
+• Inspect the home within the Premier Guarantee technical standards

 If you intend to appoint an inspector, please let us know as soon as possible.